Six Things to Know About Disqualified Beneficiaries in California

 - If the transfer is less than $3,000, there is no presumption of invalid transfer even if the beneficiary is disqualified.

-- The fact that the care custodian of the decedent was paid for their services doesn’t remove presumption of being a disqualified beneficiary.
+- The fact that the care custodian of the decedent was paid for their services doesn’t remove the presumption of being a disqualified beneficiary.

-- Similarly, the fact that the care custodian had a pre-existing relationship with the decedent doesn’t remove presumption of being a disqualified beneficiary.
+- Similarly, the fact that the care custodian had a pre-existing relationship with the decedent doesn’t remove the presumption of being a disqualified beneficiary.

-- Any disqualified beneficiary under the California probate code is subject to removal by court if appointed successor trustee.
+- Any disqualified beneficiary under the California probate code is subject to removal by a court if appointed successor trustee.